 Our recent post described how to read optical production drawings.
 One of the parameters frequently found in optical drawings, “Datum Surface,” should be covered more closely.

 As defined by both ISO and ANSI technical standards, datum marks part entity (i.e., axis, surface, point), allowing us to apply geometrical requirements and tolerances (GD&T).
 Even though some of the geometrical characteristics (cylindricity, roundness, flatness) do not require datum, it is needed when defining positions between the edges and surfaces.
 Thus, datums are indispensable when characteristics such as parallelism, perpendicularity, or profile surface are required.

 Since optical engineering products heavily rely on the surfaces and precision, GD&T is widely used.
 For this reason, in optical engineering, the key function of the datum surface is defining a “reference point” for geometrical lens requirements.

 The datum surface symbol looks like a black triangle with a letter inside a square near the triangle apex in optical drawings

 The datum surface symbol consists of a capital letter in a square frame and has a leader ending with a black triangle (shown in the image below).
 It can be placed on the feature surface outline or the extension line, marking the surface as a datum surface.

 Note: technical standards prohibit using letters I, O, and Q for datum features.

-In the drawing above the front face and back face of the lens are spherical surfaces.
-The side face is cylindrical surface.
-The axis of cylinder formation is datum axis.
-All other geometrical requirements are defined relative to this datum axis.
-In our case this is centering of the surfaces (see "How To Read An Optics Production Drawing" - "Table of parameters area" - "Column with surface parameters").
+In the drawing above, while the lens front and back face are spherical, the side face is a cylindrical surface.
+The cylinder formation axis is selected as a datum axis, and all other geometrical requirements are defined relative to it.
+In our case, this is the surface centering (see “How To Read An Optics Production Drawing” – “Table of parameters area” – “Column with surface parameters”).